Skip to main content

 processes batch of 1–10 messages

-• supports batch processing with configurable batch size and window
+• configurable batch size and window

-• built-in partial failure handling.
+• built-in partial failure handling

 More in Cloud Computing